martialboniou/dotfiles/config/nvim.symlink/README.md

 Delete `~/.config/nvim/.clang-format` each time you change your tabstop;
 it will rebuild this file with your new setting (you can copy to your *Clang* projects' root or use it globally if you enabled this option).

+One last word about *clangd*: The default LSP semantics in this server don't fit most colorschemes I used.
+I decided to remove this part of the server (thus, the syntax in C, ObjC & C++ is highlighted by using TreeSitter).
+IMO, the lack of extra tokens in the strings brought by `clangd` is *no big deal*; the lack of that atrocious parsing for the CPP/macros is for the best.

 #### Symfony 6 (PHP)